 If you agree to be contacted for future studies, you may be able to participate in other caregiver programs.
-If a program were to become available and you are not selected to participate, you will receive access to the program material when the entire study is completed.
+If you are not selected to participate, you will receive access to the program material when the entire study is completed.

 What if I Decide to Stop my Participation?

 You will receive a short email from us acknowledging that you have decided to stop your participation, and your data will be removed from the study.
 You can stop participating at any time.